Texas Labor Laws

 • Donation Leave: Employees are eligible for a paid leave of up to five working days per year for bone marrow donations.
 Similarly, employees can take paid leave for up to 30 working days for the donation of one or more organs.
 State workers are also allowed to take sufficient paid time off to donate blood.
 However, for blood donations, employees are required to get permission to take leave from their supervisor and must produce proof of donation once they return to work.
 Paid leave for blood donation can not be availed more than 4 times in one fiscal year.

 • Vacation Leave: Full-time state employees in Texas may be eligible for paid vacation leave if they have worked for at least six consecutive months.
 Annual leave is earned from the first day of a worker’s employment to the last day of duty and can be carried over to the next fiscal year, if unused.
-To use annual leave, employees are required to exhaust any comp time earned as overtime first.
+Employees must exhaust any comp time earned as overtime to use annual leave.
 Vacation leave accrual is determined by the length of the employee’s service.

 What are Texas Public Holidays?